Craig Letorneau embarks on his third season at the helm of the women's volleyball program in 2013.

 Prior to his Emerson appointment, Letourneau was a part-time head coach at Rhode Island College, his alma mater, from 2002-06.
 Improving the team's win total during each of his first four seasons, Letourneau led the Anchorwomen to a share of the Little East Conference (LEC) regular season crown in 2004 and to the league tournament title match in 2006, both program firsts.
 He also served as an assistant women's basketball coach.

 Letourneau began his coaching career at the high school level, working as the head boys' and girls' volleyball coach at Mount Saint Charles Academy in Woonsocket, R.I., for four years.
 He led the boys to a state title in 2001 and the girls to a state runner-up finish that same year.
 Letourneau was named coach of the year five times, including on four occasions for the girls.
 He also was a successful girls' basketball coach for seven years at Lincoln High School, winning a state title in 2005.

 Earning a bachelor's degree in psychology from Rhode Island College, Letourneau is a 2000 graduate.
 A personal trainer since May 2005, Letourneau has certifications from the American Council on Exercise (ACE) and the Aerobics and Fitness Association of America (AFAA).

-Lok-Tin Yao begins his second season as an assistant coach at Wheaton College in 2012.
+Lok-Tin Yao begins his third season as an assistant coach at Wheaton College in 2013.

 Yao began his collegiate coaching career under first-year Wheaton head coach Craig Letourneau at Emerson College in 2010.
 He assisted with the overall coaching, supervision, recruiting process, and organization of the Emerson program.
 During his tenure, he saw three student-athletes garner conference player of the week honors and another receiver rookie of the week accolades.